 Cookies are a type of message given to a web browser by a web server.
 They aim to identify users and potentially prepare customized web pages to prevent the user from having to re-enter information.

-- Click on the option to 'Manage Cookies'.
+- Click on the Cookies step.

 - Select a cookie from the drop-down menu to view its attributes.
-The trainer will automatically populate this drop-down with a list of all cookies that are associated with the current page.
+The Trainer will automatically populate this drop-down with a list of all cookies that are associated with the current page.

 - Configure the assertion type, property, and value to compare against.
 Additional options include disable case sensitivity and continue on failure.

 - Click OK.
 You'll now see a step in your test containing the cookie assertion.